 When it comes to toning your hair after dyeing, one of the most common questions people have is whether or not they should cover their hair after applying the toner.
 After all, you don’t want to end up with an uneven color or a patchy result.

-Though covering your hair has no or minimum effect on the toning process, you should cover your hair when toning depending on the type of formula the toner.
+Though covering your hair has no or minimum effect on the toning process, you should cover your hair when toning depending on the toner’s formula.
 It’s confusing, right?
 Let us explain!

 Do You Cover Hair When Toning It?

-Covering your hair is not a part of the hair toning process and it will not affect the toning result.
+Covering your hair is usually not required for the hair toning process, but whether it affects your final color depends entirely on the type of toner you are using.
 However, you should cover your hair when toning for extra protection against any potential staining.

-On the other hand, permanent toners contain ammonia which can irritate sensitive skin.
-If your toner is mixed with a developer covering the hair with a plastic cap can keep the mild heat from the scalp, which can accelerate the toning process too.
+On the other hand, permanent toners contain ammonia and oxidative dyes which can irritate sensitive skin or cause allergic reactions.
+Always perform a patch test 48 hours before full application.
+If your toner is mixed with a developer, avoid covering it with a plastic cap unless explicitly instructed by the manufacturer, as trapped body heat can accelerate the process unpredictably and cause uneven results or ‘hot roots’.

 Different Types of Hair Toners